MohamedHatemAbdu/patients-list/README.md

 Patients-List App
 =

-It is an explanatory application example to apply the below defined technology stack.
+It is an explanatory application to apply the below defined technology stack.
 The application does the below:

 - Retrieves Added Patients records from local database and shows them in list in the home screen.
 - Gives the ability to add more Patients records to the local data base.